Bring your app to life with Material Design

 - The navigation drawer should contain only primary navigational elements, and follow the new visual guidelines.
 It should appear in front of both the app bar and screen contents and underlay the system status bar.
 As a best practice, be sure to have the drawer opened during the first run of your app to improve discoverability.

-User interface elements
+User interface elements and patterns

 - Buttons are the most used interactive elements in an app, so updating them to the latest visual design patterns is one of the highest impact changes you can make.
 If you’re using custom buttons, avoid overly rounded corners, heavy gradients, or glossy surfaces, as these types of buttons make your app look dated.
 Employ raised buttons for important actions that need to be visually highlighted, or for text-heavy layouts where a flat button would be lost.
 For simple actions that don’t need to be highlighted, flat buttons are the most commonly used buttons.
 For the most important action for a given screen use the floating action button (FAB), a visually distinct button that floats above all other UI elements.

 - Tiles and lists should be used when users are directly comparing items to each other.
 Use listviews for text-heavy content that user will skim quickly.
 Use tiles when the content is primarily visual.
+Be sure to use RecyclerView widget when creating your lists and tiles for more robust layout options.

 - Cards should be used when there is a mix of content types, where the user is exploring content and not directly comparing images or text strings.
 Use also when there are multiple actions on a surface.
 While cards make items pop and gives them visual focus, be aware that overusing cards creates unnecessary visual noise.
+Be sure to use the CardView widget when creating card content.

 - Dividers should only be used when separating major sections of content or providing important distinctions between areas of text.
 Be wary of having dividers for every item in a simple listview, this creates much visual noise while providing negligible improvements in readability.
 We recommend the use of whitespace and typography to help delineate content instead.